Textualize/textual/docs/guide/CSS.md

     ```{.textual path="docs/examples/guide/css/nesting02.py"}
     ```

-In the first example we had a rule set that began with the selector `#questions .button`, which would match any widget with a class called "button" that are inside a container with id `questions`.
+In the first example we had a rule set that began with the selector `#questions .button`, which would match any widget with a class called "button" that is inside a container with id `questions`.

 In the second example, the button rule selector is simply `.button`, but it is *within* the rule set with selector `#questions`.
 The nesting means that the button rule set will inherit the selector from the outer rule set, so it is equivalent to `#questions .button`.